alabiibrahim/Sales-Performance-Analysis/README.md

 # Objective
 To analyze and visualize key sales performance metrics, identify top-selling products, highlight monthly sales trends, and uncover opportunities for growth.
 This analysis helps stakeholders make data-driven decisions by providing clear insights into sales, profit, customer segments, and shipping methods.

+# Questions-Answer

+1. What is our total sales and profit over the selected period?

+2. Which months have the highest and lowest sales performance?

+3. What are our most and least profitable product sub-categories?

+4. How do product categories (Technology, Furniture, Office Supplies) compare in sales?

+5. What trends can we see in monthly sales and order quantities?

+6. Which customer segment contributes the most to our revenue?

+7. What shipment mode is most commonly used, and how does it relate to sales performance?

+8. How have sales changed year over year — is there consistent growth?

+9. Are there seasonal patterns or specific months we should focus on for marketing and inventory planning?

+10. Where should we focus our efforts to improve profit margins and overall performance?

 # Data Source